A Sleep Tool For People With

 Design inspiration from other 'Sleep-related' applications

-The team looked into other Sleep-related applications such as 'Calm', 'ShutEye' and 'SnoreLab' to identify common design patterns that served as design inspiration.
+The team looked into other Sleep-related applications with high ratings on app store, such as 'Calm', 'ShutEye' and 'SnoreLab' to identify common design patterns that served as design inspiration.

 Calm